laoshanxi/app-mesh/doc/CLI.md

   log         Set log level

 Run 'appc COMMAND --help' for more information on a command.
-Use '-b $hostname','--port $port' to run remote command.
+Use '-b $hostname','-B $port' to run remote command.

 Usage:  appc [COMMAND] [ARG...] [flags]

 ```
 ---
 ## 1. App Management